La Rhonda Thomas Ward - Mississippi's Best Community Newspaper

 Burial will be at the Sunset View Memorial Park Cemetery under the direction of Bateaste Memorial Funeral Services.

-Visitation will be from 5 p.m. to 7 p.m. on Thursday, July 23, 2020, at Bateaste Memorial Funeral Services Chapel.
+Visitation was from 5 p.m. to 7 p.m. on Thursday, July 23, 2020, at Bateaste Memorial Funeral Services Chapel.

+La Rhonda was born Oct.
+28, 1968, to the late Clifton Cleveland Thomas and Dorothy Thomas Smith.

+Survivors include two sons, D’andre Thomas and Frederick Ward; one granddaughter, Neveah Heller; one sister, Terri Monique Smith; two brothers, Garrick Smith and Terrick Smith; and goddaughter, Dalana Berry.